 The 6.5-inch, 1080 x 2400 pixel Super AMOLED screen is something of a stunner, with a 120Hz refresh rate that ensures everything looks super-smooth while scrolling, whether that's game or social media feeds.
 We were also impressed with the handset's point-and-shoot photography skills, and there's a quad-lens rear camera on the back.

-There's an argument to be made that the Samsung Galaxy S22 Plus is the best of the three S22 handsets, and there's certainly not much in it.
+There's an argument to be made that the Samsung Galaxy S22 Plus is the best of the three S22 handsets, but there's certainly not much in it.
 We've put the Plus model a little lower in our standings here but it's still a fantastic phone, and absolutely one of the best you can buy from Samsung right now.
+It's been succeeded by the Galaxy S23 Plus, of course, but that's a whole lot pricier and not dramatically different which is why the S22 holds strong here for the time being.

-The Samsung A90 5G is the cheapest way to get 5G connectivity on a Samsung phone, and one of the cheapest ways to get 5G connectivity full stop... sure, it makes some compromises to get to a lower price point (no waterproofing, no wireless charging), but you might well consider the trade-offs to be worth it.
+The Samsung A90 5G is the cheapest way to get 5G connectivity on a Samsung phone, and one of the cheapest ways to get 5G connectivity full stop... sure, it makes some compromises to get to a lower price point (no waterproofing, no wireless charging), but you might well consider the compromises to be acceptable.

 It's not exactly a budget phone either, but you do get that 5G and a top-of-the-range Snapdragon 855 processor here for your money.
 The 6.7-inch screen looks the part too, and the triple-lens camera on the back is not to be sneezed at either.
 This is clearly one of the best mid-range Samsung phones.